Causality and the Modeling of the Measurement Process in Quantum Theory: Modeling the Quantum Measurement Process: To Collapse or Not to Collapse?

-Continuing Heisenberg's considerations in the new physics, Constantin Piron has been one of the leading figures in developing the notion of potentiality within the logical structure of quantum mechanics \cite{Piron76, Piron81, Piron83}.
+Continuing the line of work of Heisenberg's hylomorphic interpretation in the new physics, Constantin Piron has been one of the leading figures in developing the notion of potentiality within the logical structure of QM \cite{Piron76, Piron81, Piron83}.
 The Geneva approach to quantum logic attempts to consider quantum physics as related to the realms of actuality and potentiality analogously to classical physics.
 According to the Geneva school, both in classical and quantum physics measurements will provoke fundamental changes of the state of the system.
 What is special for a classical system, is that `observables' can be described by functions on the state space.
 This is the main reason that a measurement corresponding to such an observable can be left out of the description of the theory `in case one is not interested in the change of state provoked by the measurement', but `only interested in the values of the observables'.
 It is in this respect that the situation is very different for a quantum system.
 Observables can also be described, as projection valued measures on the Hilbert space, but `no definite values can be attributed to such a specific observable for a substantial part of the states of the system'.
 For a quantum system, contrary to a classical system, it is not true that `either a property or its negation is actual'.
 A physical property, never mind whether a classical or quantum one, is specified as what corresponds to a set of definite experimental projects \cite{Smets05}.
-A {\it definite experimental project} (DEP) is an experimental procedure (in fact, an equivalence class of experimental procedures) consisting in a list of actions and a rule that specifies in advance what has to be considered as a {\it positive} result, in correspondence with the {\it yes} answer to a dichotomic question.
+A {\it Definite Experimental Project} (DEP) is an experimental procedure (in fact, an equivalence class of experimental procedures) consisting in a list of actions and a rule that specifies in advance what has to be considered as a {\it positive} result, in correspondence with the {\it yes} answer to a dichotomic question.
 Each DEP tests a property.
 A given DEP is called {\it certain} (correspondingly, a dichotomic question is called {\it true}) if it is sure that the positive response would be obtained when the experiment is performed or, more precisely, in case that whenever the system is placed in a measurement situation then it produces certain definite phenomenon to happen.
 A physical property is called {\it actual} in case the DEPs which test it are certain and it is called {\it potential} otherwise.
 Whether a property is actual or potential depends on the state in which one considers the system to be.
-Though in this approach both actuality and potentiality are considered as modes of being, actual properties are considered as attributes that {\it exist}, as elements of (EPR) physical reality, while potential properties are not conceived as existing in the same way as real ones.
-They are thought as {\it possibilities} with respect to actualization, because potential properties may be actualized due to some change in the state of the system.
-In this case the superposition provides a measure ---given by the real numbers which appear in the same term as the state--- over the irrational potential properties which could become actual in a given situation.
-Thus, potentiality, as in the classical physical sense, can be regarded as {\it irrational potentiality}, as referring to a future in which a given property can become actual.